The common sense of artificial intelligence

 An AI system may recognize a coffee cup, but it doesn’t understand its cultural history or know that it also serves as a tea cup or a paperweight on a windy day.

-This wealth of interpretations arises from the tacit wisdom of the human being: learning from mistakes, physical contact, language and emotion.
+This wealth of interpretations arises from the unspoken wisdom of the human being: learning from mistakes, physical contact, language and emotion.

 Therefore, scientists try to create “artificial common sense” using basic axioms, such as: